nx-boat-tools/nx-boat-tools/packages/docker/README.md

 ### `build`

 The `build` executor builds a docker image from a `dockerfile` for a given project.
-It tags the image as both `latest` and the version in the project's `package.json`
+It tags the image as both `latest` and the version in the project's `package.json`.

 #### 🚩  Note:

+If no `package.json` exists for the project or it does not specify a version then only `latest` will be tagged.

+#### 🚩  Note:

 The `buildPath` is set to the dist directory of a project by default as that is where the files that will be copied into docker usually are located.
-This means that the `copyFiles` executor needs to have ran first as well as any other executors producing build output that needs to be copied into the image.
+This means that the `copyFiles` executor needs to have ran first as well as any other executors producing build output that needs to be copied into

-#### 🚧  This needs to be refactored  🚧

-This actually is looking for a `VERSION` file right now instead of a `package.json`

 #### Available options: